 Collision Safety Institute

-The CDR Technician Train the Trainer program has been developed to meet the need for an expanded number of regional training opportunities on the basics of using the CDR Tool.
+The CDR Technician Train the Trainer program has been developed to meet the need for an expanded number of regional training opportunities on the basics of using the CDR Tool and updated significantly for 2019.
 The CDR Technician Train the Trainer program gives the Trainer/Mentor the tools to lead new CDR Technicians into the expanding world of Crash Data Retrieval.

 2019 EDR Summit Speakers and Topics